 Grant Warner and Siobhan Farvardin Winfrey to speak at EFA Conference in Las Vegas

-With less than a week ago, the Environments for Aging Expo and Conference is housing loan comparison setting the stage for attendees to learn from experts on best practices, product innovations, design, caregiving, and operational strategies that meet the needs of our aging population.
+With less than a week ago, the Environments for Aging Expo and Conference is setting the stage for attendees to learn from experts on best practices, product innovations, design, caregiving, and operational strategies that meet the needs of our aging population.
 Educational programs are designed to provide attendees with just-breaking information, case studies, and research findings on myriad topics.
 These sessions are either research-focused and offer educational scenarios including case studies, design outcomes or processes, and exploration of timely topics.

 Siobhan Farvardin Winfrey, AIA, LEED AP, Associate Principal, D2 Architecture along with Andrey Teleguz, Principal, Scopos Hospitality Group and John Rifkin, Senior Corporate Executive Chef, Morrison Community Living will be presenting session E24 Farm-to-Table Dining: Resident Engagement with Gardening and Culinary Exploration.
 This session will highlight opportunities for involving residents in the design and layout of farm-to-table dining concepts as well as the gardens that support them.
 Examples from communities that have successfully integrated this concept will be shared.